cividi/whitepaper/README.md

 ## I. The future of cities is responsive

-Smart Cities are about collecting and managing data, integrating devices, building networks to optimize efficiency of city operations.
+Smart cities conceptually are about collecting and managing data, integrating devices, building networks to optimize efficiency of city operations.
 When diverse sources of information about the city environment are connected together, from non-identifying open datasets are made, the tools are made available to connect the datasets in order to generate evidence - the foundations are laid for what we call a _Smart Use_ of the urban landscape.
-Adding platforms for civic participation (voluntary or not) leads to _Responsive Cities_, an interplay of people and models to enable specific, real-time and distributed responses to spatial challenges.
+Adding platforms for civic participation leads to _Responsive Use_ - an interplay of voluntary interventions and algorithmic models to enable specific, real-time and distributed responses to spatial challenges.
 As the Responsive Web helps with open universal access to global knowledge across diverse browser platforms, by supporting the future development of cities with responsive techniques we are managing complexity and change with the best tools - and in service of the most affected people.

 ## II.
 Algorithmic planning needs trust models